Applying for an F-1 visa

 If you cannot arrive in Savannah by the first day of orientation, notify the ISSO either by phone or email prior to the beginning of orientation so we will know when to expect you.

 All new international students for whom English is not their first language are required to take an English language placement test at the time of enrollment for their first academic quarter at the college.
 After taking the placement test, students will receive their results directly from the ESL staff.
 Students who do not qualify for an ESL exemption will be placed in the appropriate ESL level based upon test results and will be required to complete ESL classes before enrolling in the regular curriculum.

-The ISSO provides a broad array of services including an information board for locating off-campus housing, immigration advisement, health insurance enrollment, help with changing immigration status, cross-cultural adjustment and assistance with on-campus employment.
-In addition, ISSO staff advises officers of the Intercultural Student Association.
-ISA organizes social activities, community events, excursions to nearby attractions and other programs that help international students adapt to college life in Savannah.
-You are encouraged to bring traditional clothing from your native country to wear at college-sponsored events.
-To communicate with ISA officers, email ISA.
+The ISSO provides a broad array of services including immigration advisement, health insurance enrollment, help with changing immigration status, cross-cultural adjustment and assistance with on-campus employment.
+In addition, ISSO staff organizes year-round social activities, community events, excursions to nearby attractions and other programs that help international students adapt to college life in the United States.
+Additional information can be found in the weekly ISSO email, which arrives in your SCAD inbox every Wednesday.

 New international students who have a confirmed housing assignment may move into residence halls the first day of orientation check-in.
 The check-in date is outlined in the orientation schedule.